rust-lang/rust/docs/user/features.md

-This documents is an index of features that rust-analyzer language server provides.
+This document is an index of features that the rust-analyzer language server provides.
 Shortcuts are for the default VS Code layout.
 If there's no shortcut, you can use <kbd>Ctrl+Shift+P</kbd> to search for the corresponding action.

 ### Workspace Symbol <kbd>ctrl+t</kbd>

-Uses fuzzy-search to find types, modules and function by name across your project and dependencies.
+Uses fuzzy-search to find types, modules and functions by name across your project and dependencies.
 This is **the** most useful feature, which improves code navigation tremendously.
 It mostly works on top of the built-in LSP functionality, however `#` and `*` symbols can be used to narrow down the